CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+GITHUB*_ Request URNs (for COMEDI, Korp, license pages)
 # [ ] _*+DB*_ Add the corpus to the resource database and make sure it is on the list of upcoming resources and citable
 # [ ] _*+PORTAL*_ Create/update license pages [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/ ]
+# [ ] _*?LBR*_ Ask CSC to create an LBR record (for a RES corpus!
+This needs the official corpus name, a persistant identifier for the metadata and a rudimental license page with PID)
 # [ ] _*+META*_ Add citation information to the [COMEDI | https://clarino.uib.no/comedi/records] record
 \\
 ```